rufig/spf/docs/papers/intro.en.md

 <a id="include"/>
 ###[How to run and include forth code?][start]

-Running the file from the command line is fairly simple, just provide it's path as a parameter for SPF,
+Running the file from the command line is fairly simple, just write path as a parameter for SPF,

 	spf.exe ~john/prog/myprog.f